PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 | IL5%NETPATH%IL5	IL5| 49| 0.7718686| 2.0658088| 0.0| 0.0 | 0.0|
 | ... | ...  | ...  | ...  | ...  | ...  | ...  |

 Notice that even under fairly stringent criteria (i.e. p-value < 1%), there are a still 578 gene sets that are deemed significantly enriched in BrCa platelets and 394 in HD.
-Furthermore, our GSEA report declares that 8 191 genes ('features') were included in our ranked list.
+Furthermore, our GSEA report declares that 8 191 genes were used as input in our ranked list.
 Have we simply kicked the can down the road and traded a long list of ~8 200 genes for a long list of ~1 000 gene sets?

 ### Data reduction